15 Best Eco-Friendly Flooring Options for Your Home

 5. Maintenance and Care

-Some floors require more upkeep than others.
+Some eco-flooring types require more upkeep than others.
 Low-maintenance options like LVT and laminate need only occasional mopping, while natural materials like wood may require regular sealing.
 Choose flooring that aligns with your cleaning routine and long-term maintenance plans.

 6. Personal Priorities and Preferences